neurlang/goruut/dicts/README.md

-# Adding a langauge to Goruut
+# Adding a language to Goruut

 ## Roadmap